xcore/sw_avb_dc/doc/system_dc.rst

 A talker unit consists of one logcial core which creates *IEEE 1722* packets and passes the audio samples onto the MAC.
 Audio samples are passed to this component via input media FIFOs.
 Samples are pushed into this FIFO from a different task implementing the audio hardware interface.
-The packetizer task removes the samples and combines them into *IEEE 1722* Ethernet packets to be transmitted via the MAC component.
+The Talker task removes the samples and combines them into *IEEE 1722* Ethernet packets to be transmitted via the MAC component.

 When the packets are created the timestamps are converted to the time domain of the global clock provided by the PTP component, and a fixed offset is added to the timestamps to provide the *presentation time* of the samples (*i.e* the time at which the sample should be played by a Listener).